 ability to manage student relationships and parent contact.

-Prepare for teaching interview questions that explore your subject knowledge, technological skills and your understanding of the specific teaching position.
+Prepare for teaching interview questions that explore your:

-Common teacher interview questions about your instructional skills and planning skills.
+Teacher interview questions about about your instructional skills and planning skills.

 What are Your Personal and Professional Goals?